ionic-team/ionic-framework/BREAKING.md

 <h4 id="version-8x-toast">Toast</h4>

 - `cssClass` has been removed from the `ToastButton` interface.
 This was previously used to apply a custom class to the toast buttons.
 Developers can use the "button" shadow part to style the buttons.

+For more information on styling toast buttons, refer to the [Toast Theming documentation](https://ionicframework.com/docs/api/toast#theming).